jldeen/ignite-learning-paths-training-apps/apps30/README.md

 ![](images/github-success.png)

-Moving forward, the full CICD will run incrementally for the infra part and takes around a minute for the job to complete.
+Moving forward, the full CICD will run incrementally for the infra part, which takes around a minute for the job to complete; the full pipeline takes about 3 minutes to complete when using a self-hosted runner.

 ---